 The EU-Tunisia Association Agreement entered into force in 1998.
-The latest EU-Tunisia Sub-Committees on Social Affairs and Migration took place in November 2018.

 A Mobility Partnership was signed on 3 March 2014 between Tunisia and the EU.
 In this context, the Commission has a mandate to negotiate agreements on Visa Facilitation and Readmission.
 The latest negotiation round took place in January 2019.
 Migration and mobility are part of the Strategic priorities adopted in November 2018, currently being renewed.